 - Whisk in the sugar, brown sugar, and salt till mixture is well combined.
 Add the eggs and vanilla and whisk till smooth.

-- Spread the chopped pecans in the bottom of the pie crust.
+- Place pie dough in a 9 inch pie plate.
+Spread the chopped pecans in the bottom of the pie crust.
 Pour filling over the top.
 If desired, garnish pie with whole pecans.

-- Bake at 325° for 60-70 minutes, or till top is crackled and center of pie is no longer jiggly.
+- Bake for 60-70 minutes, or till top is crackled and center of pie is no longer jiggly.